 - Don’t implement a security system and then forget about it – make sure you maintain and monitor it

 - Ensure your entire workforce understands and follows security protocols

 This article originally appeared on LinkedIn.

-There’s lots of opportunity out there for security companies – the market is projected to grow 4-6% over the next 3 years, and there’s a lucrative replacement market as businesses upgrade their legacy systems.
+There’s lots of opportunity out there for security companies – the market is projected to grow 4-6% over the next 3 years, and there’s a lucrative replacement market as businesses upgrade their legacy security equipment and systems.